Get all the latest Airbnb data for Tallinn

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Tallinn as of 2026?

-As of early 2026, Tallinn does not have a mandatory minimum-stay requirement or a maximum nights-per-year cap like some other European cities such as Amsterdam or Paris.
+As of early 2026, Tallinn does not appear to have a citywide Airbnb minimum-stay rule or a maximum nights-per-year cap for short-term rentals.

 Do I have to live there, or can I Airbnb a secondary home in Tallinn right now?